teckcamp/teckcamp.github.io/privacy.md

   <br>
 If you have any questions about this privacy policy or our privacy practices, please contact our data privacy manager in the following ways:</summary>

-Data Privacy Manager: Vicky Coates & Katherine Paines Email address: <a href="mailto:meetup-mates@tecknuovo.com?Subject= Meetup Mates Data Privacy Manager Query">meetup-mates@tecknuovo.com</a>
+Data Privacy Manager: Vicky Medlycott & Katherine Paines Email address: <a href="mailto:teckcamp@tecknuovo.com?Subject= Teck Camp Data Privacy Manager Query">teckcamp@tecknuovo.com</a>
 <br>
 You have the right to make a complaint at any time to the Information Commissioner's Office (ICO), the UK supervisory authority for data protection issues <a href="www.ico.org.uk">www.ico.org.uk</a>.
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.